-Keep the following in mind as you determine what property of yours is exempt:
+Keep the following in mind as you determine what property you will be able to keep:

-- The property value refers to current market value, not what was paid for it.
+- The property value refers to current market value, not what you paid for it.
 The value is likely to have depreciated significantly since obtaining it originally.

-In the case of a Chapter 13 bankruptcy, if your plan meets bankruptcy law requirements, you can keep all of your property.
+In the case of a Chapter 13 bankruptcy, if your plan meets bankruptcy law requirements, and approved by the Court, you can keep all of your property, regardless of its value.

-- Loans incurred by giving false information to a creditor, knowingly
+- Loans incurred by fraud, such as giving false information to a creditor to secure the loan

 Are Utility Services Affected?